Home BeachesSwimming with Turtles in Akumal, Mexico

 The nesting season for the Akumal bay turtles is from May to November, however it is possible to see them year-round.

-Is Akumal beach free?
+Is Akumal beach still free?

 Recommended Akumal Turtle Tours

-Below are some of the highest rated snorkelling tours that let you swim with turtles Akumal.
 Of course, as I mentioned above, it is not necessary to join a tour – but if you prefer being in a group and having a guide with you, you can browse the ones below.

 Read next: The best things to do in Bacalar, Mexico